MicrosoftDocs/architecture-center/docs/reference-architectures/sap/run-sap-bw4hana-with-linux-virtual-machines-content.md

 ### Monitoring

 To maximize the availability and performance of applications and services, use [Azure Monitor](/azure/azure-monitor/overview), which includes Azure Log Analytics and Azure Application Insights and provides sophisticated tools for collecting and analyzing telemetry.
-It lets you maximize the performance and availability of your cloud and on-premises resources and applications.
-Azure Monitor can be used to monitor and alert administrators of infrastructure and application anomalies and to automate reactions to predefined conditions.
+It can help you maximize the performance and availability of your cloud and on-premises resources and applications.
+You can use Azure Monitor to monitor infrastructure and application anomalies, send alterts to administrators, and automate reactions to predefined conditions.

-For the SAP applications running on SAP HANA and other major database solutions, refer to the article [Azure Monitor for SAP solutions](/azure/sap/monitor/about-azure-monitor-sap-solutions) to learn how Azure Monitor for SAP helps in managing SAP services availability and performance.
+For SAP applications that run on SAP HANA and other major database solutions, see [Azure Monitor for SAP solutions](/azure/sap/monitor/about-azure-monitor-sap-solutions) to learn how Azure Monitor for SAP can help you manage the availability and performance of SAP services.
 Azure Monitor for SAP provides a comprehensive initial set of metrics and telemetry for monitoring.
 The metric definitions are stored as SQL queries in JSON and can be modified to meet your requirements.
 The starting set of metrics is available on GitHub [here](https://github.com/Azure/AzureMonitorForSAPSolutions/blob/master/sapmon/content/SapHana.json).

 ### Backup